marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 Each one of these steps consumes part of the input data, either QR code or Transaction Data:

 * Derivation of symmetric encryption key consumes input data `[0:16]`.
-This step has a transive dependency on the key material present on the device.
+This step has a transitive dependency on the key material present on the device.
 * AES encryption consumes input data `[16:24]`, which is combined with an increasing counter to obtain a ciphertext whose length matches the one of the input data minus `[0:24]`
 * XOR OTP consumes input data `[24:]`